dbj-data/bench/.vscode/readme/readme.md

 Without that arcane,ridiculous, beautiful switch, linker will not link after `clang-cl` succesfully compiles in a 64 bit mode.
 From your VS Code on Windows 10.

 And now it compiles and links.
-You are in the business. ["You are in the grove Jackson!"](https://youtu.be/m7COYi2_58g).
+You are in the business! ["You are in the grove Jackson!"](https://youtu.be/m7COYi2_58g).

 Job done?
-Well, there is this thing we call.
+Well, there is this thing we usually call:

 ### 2. The right path